 We don't currently have any openings.

-If you want to be among the first to new about new openings at Honeybadger, you can sign up for our job announcement list:
+If you want to be among the first to know about new openings at Honeybadger, you can sign up for our job announcement list:

 Working at Honeybadger isn't crazy.
 We work to live, rather than live to work.
-We are a small, private company with no outsounding funding, and we don't subscribe to the hustle ethic that is common to much of the technology industry.
+We're a small, private company with no outside funding, and we don't subscribe to the hustle ethic that is common to much of the technology industry.
 Instead, we put ourselves, our families, and our health first by working at a sustainable pace (30-hour work-weeks) to provide an excellent service to awesome customers.

 We don't have an office, and we like it that way.
 You can work from home, from a coworking space, or from a coffee shop — the choice is yours to work how you like.
 We also don't do Agile, Scrum, or any other methodology that has name, and we don't pair regularly.
 Our "process" is pretty light... we decide what we want to build, often based on what our customers have requested, and then we go build it.
 We aim to ship regularly — we get antsy when we haven't shipped something to production in the past few days.

 We aren't interested in micro-managing employees.
 Before founding Honeybadger, we were used to working independently as freelancers, and we continue to value being able to choose what we work on and how.
 As a result, we hire people who can do the same.

 Everything that can be automated will be automated.
 There's no reason for us to have to push a button or type some commands to scale our servers when we can set up an AWS autoscaling group to do that for us.
 And instead of shipping shirts out ourselves, we're happy to pay Printfection to do that for us.
 Whenever it makes sense to automate something, we do, so that we can move on to more interesting ways to spend our time.
 Naturally, we have a CI/CD process (using GitHub Actions) that deploys code to production without any humans involved, once a PR has been approved.